AplaProject/apla-docs-en/source/topics/script.rst

 .. code-block:: text

-    StopVDE(VDEName string)
+    StopOBS(OBSName string)

-.. describe:: VDEName
+.. describe:: OBSName

-    Name for a VDE.
+    Name for a OBS.

     Can contain only letters and numbers.
 Space symbols cannot be used.